Ka Pae Ranasingam: Release

 Originally scheduled for a theatrical release in January 2020, Ka Pae Ranasingam was postponed due to post-production delays and the COVID-19 pandemic.
-In September 2020 Zee Studios acquired the distribution rights of the film and announced that the film will release on 2 October 2020 on Zee Plex, a new pay-per-view platform for their OTT platform ZEE5 and DTH services in India.
+In September 2020 Zee Studios acquired the distribution rights of the film and announced that the film will release on 2 October 2020 on Zee Plex, a new pay-per-view streaming service.
 Zee Plex announced the starting price of the film, where users have to pay ₹199 to watch the film.
 After the film was cleared by the Central Board of Film Certification, it was released in drive-in-theatres of Delhi and Bengaluru.
 It was also dubbed in Malayalam, Telugu, Kannada and Hindi with the same titled which were released on 9 October 2020.